 The QPL develops nonlinear photonic, nanophotonic, and optoelectronic devices for quantum computing, communications, networking, and sensing.
-Our lab specializes in nanoscale device fabrication and testing, emerging quantum materials and systems, and the development of novel quantum optical measurement techniques.
-Currently of particular interest are nonlinear quantum photonics (III-V materials for entanglement, squeezing, and multi-photon qubits and qudits), quantum nanophotonic platforms based on III-V quantum dots and 2D materials, photonic integration of quantum emitters, and hybrid quantum systems (cavity optomechanics + quantum emitters + superconducting electronics).
+We specialize in photonic device fabrication and testing, emerging quantum materials and systems, and the development of novel quantum optical measurement techniques.
+Currently of particular interest are nonlinear quantum photonics (III-V materials for entanglement, squeezing, and multi-photon quantum state engineering), cryogenic integrated photonic technologies (superconducting device optical control and readout), and quantum testbeds to benchmark QPL technologies in relevant environments out of the lab.

 Resources & Facilities